Flood risk and flood map information

 Q. What can I do on my property to prevent flooding?

-Please see information on protecting your property at Transport Canberra and City Services.
+Please see information on protecting your property at City Services.

 Some works may require development approval.
 Please check with the Planning and Land Authority.